 Name Options Outstanding at Fiscal Year End Unvested Restricted Shares Outstanding at Fiscal Year End

-Name Cam Garner 27,500
+Cam Garner 27,500

 Todd C. Brady, M.D., Ph.D.
 5,250

 Scott Glenn 5,250

 Malcolm R. Hill, PharmD.
 5,250

 Ken Widder, M.D.
 5,250

-Our board of directors has approved a compensation program for our non-employee directors, to be effective on the day prior to the public trading date of our common stock, that consists of annual retainer fees and/or long-term equity awards.
+Our board of directors has approved a compensation program for our non-employee directors, to be effective concurrently with this offering, that consists of annual retainer fees and/or long-term equity awards.
 Each non-employee director will receive an annual cash retainer of \$17,500 for his or her services.
-In addition, the chair of our board of directors will receive an additional annual cash retainer of \$17,500, the chair of the audit committee will receive an additional annual cash retainer of \$5,000 and the chair of the nominating and corporate governance committee will receive an additional annual cash retainer of \$3,500.
-Audit committee members will receive an additional cash retainer of \$2,500 and nominating and corporate governance committee members will receive an additional annual cash retainer of \$1,750.
-The non-employee directors will receive initial grants of options to purchase 18,000 shares of our common stock, vesting in three equal annual installments over the three-year period following the date of grant, upon election or appointment to the board of directors or, for our current directors, on the day prior to the public trading date of our common stock, and thereafter annual grants of options to purchase 9,000 shares of our common stock, vesting on the first anniversary of the date of grant.
+In addition, the chair of our board of directors will receive an additional annual cash retainer of \$7,500, the chair of the audit committee will receive an additional annual cash retainer of \$5,000 and the chair of the nominating and corporate governance committee will receive an additional annual cash retainer of \$3,500.
+Audit committee members will receive an additional cash retainer of \$3,750, compensation committee members will receive an additional annual cash retainer of \$2,500 and nominating and corporate governance committee members will receive an additional annual cash retainer of \$1,750.
+The non-employee directors will receive initial grants of options to purchase 18,000 shares of our common stock, vesting over three years, upon election to the board of directors or, for our current directors, the initial public trading date of our common stock, and thereafter annual grants of options to purchase 9,000 shares of our common stock, vesting on the first anniversary of the date of grant.